pragathi90/Homework2-VBA/README.md

 ![moderate_solution](Images/moderate_solution.png)

-### Hard

-* Your solution will include everything from the moderate challenge.

 * Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".